robotology/superquadric-grasp-demo/README.md

 [`Go to the top`](#icub-grasp-demo)

 # References
-[1] G. Vezzani, U. Pattacini and L. Natale, "A grasping approach based on superquadric models", IEEE-RAS International Conference on Robotics and Automation 2017, pp 1579-1586.
+[1] G. Vezzani, U. Pattacini and L. Natale, "[_A grasping approach based on superquadric models_](https://doi.org/10.1109/ICRA.2017.7989187)", IEEE-RAS International Conference on Robotics and Automation 2017, pp 1579-1586.